Adamant-im/adamant-tradebot/.github/ai-agent-instructions.md

 ### Writing style

-- In bullet and numbered lists, do not add a trailing period when an item contains one sentence
+- In JSDoc param descriptions, bullet and numbered lists, do not add a trailing period when an item contains one sentence
 - If an item contains two or more sentences, end every sentence with a period
 - Prefer concise, operational wording over marketing language

+### JSDoc policy

+- Write JSDoc for functions you add or materially change
+- Document every function's purpose, parameters, and return value
+- Add `@param` entries for all parameters and describe meaningful value semantics, not only types
+- Add `@returns` when the return shape is not trivially obvious from the code
+- Reuse existing typedefs from `types/*.d.js` when possible instead of inventing ad hoc inline object descriptions
+- Keep JSDoc aligned with the repository's existing style and current behavior
+- When behavior changes, update the JSDoc in the same patch
+- Use Writing style guidelines

 ### Sources of truth